Send Money To Pakistan. Cheap And Fast Ways To Transfer Money Abroad.

 Exchange rate fluctuations can be caused by underlying shifts in how well the economy in United Kingdom or Pakistan is doing.
 Other things that can influence the rate are the changes in political stability, or even simple speculation, where traders buy or sell currencies based on how they think trends are going to change.

-To send money to Pakistan using one of the international money transfer providers in our tables, the fees range from 10.87 GBP with Wise to 74.39 GBP with OFX (but the fee could be even higher with a bank).
+To send money to Pakistan using one of the international money transfer providers in our tables, the fees range from 11.15 GBP with Remitly to 25.11 GBP with WorldRemit (but the fee could be even higher with a bank).
 The exact cost depends a lot on where you're sending money, how much you're sending, how you want to pay, and how you want the payment to be received.

 Typically sending money directly to a recipient's bank account using a specialist service can be done with fairly low costs, while traditional bank wire fees can be higher.
 Paying for your transfer with either a credit card or cash can often mean the fees crank up, too.